Carnival of Mathematics: Inaugural Edition

 It is just as with the Monty Hall problem: the extra information from the independent observer does change the range of possibiliities we have to consider, but not the relative probabilities of the occurring cases.
 We do not IGNORE one of the dice – but we do get extra information about what happened to one of the dice.

-21. jd2718 Says:
+21. jd2718 says:

 Heath, Axel,